Flipper-XFW/Xtreme-Website/README.md

 Well, the core part is just HTML.
 Nothing fancy.
 Whats complicated is the webupdater & asset-packs page, as those use [Vue](https://github.com/vuejs/).
 In simple terms, Vue combines html and JS into a single file, allowing for a simpler build process of complex sites.

-1. To compile the webupdater & asset-packs page, you run first need to install all dependencies:
+1. To compile the webupdater & asset-packs page, you first need to install all dependencies:

     - For fedora:
         ```console